 University of Ghana

 The University of Ghana, the premier university and the largest university in Ghana was founded as the University College of the Gold Coast by Ordinance on August 11, 1948 for the purpose of providing and promoting university education, learning and research.
 Currently, the university ranks 10th position in Africa and 1st in Ghana.
 It has a number of colleges and institutes and prides itself in its beautiful infrastructure and landscape.
+Download this file to know more about the University of Ghana.

 The University of Ghana